 7. Eliminate TV from the bedroom.

 Sadly many of today’s children have TVs in their bedrooms.
-This is a feng shui no-no because it can make children much less likely to study and rest fully.
+This is a feng shui no-no because it can make children much less likely to study and to fully rest.
 If your child doesn’t study as much as you would like and has a TV in the bedroom, ask yourself what is more important: television or adequate rest and education?

 8. Shells and fish are symbols of education.